sulfo/xml-sitemap-feed/readme.txt

 = Does this plugin ping search engines? =

 No. While other XML Sitemap plugins provide pinging to some search engines upon each post edit or publication, this plugin does not.
 For the average website, in my experience, pinging Google or others after each little change does not benefit anything except a theoretical smaller delay in re-indexation of your website.
 This is only theoretical because if your site is popular and active, major search engines will likely be crawling your site on a very regular basis anyway.
-And if, on the other hand, your site is not high in the agenda with the major search engines, they will likely give no priority to your pings anyway.
+And if, on the other hand, your site is not high in the agenda with the major search engines, they will likely give no priority to your pings at all.

-If you **really** feel the need to get your latest post indexed ASAP, you can let major search engines know about updates manually.
+If you _really_ feel the need to try and get your latest post indexed ASAP, you can let major search engines know about updates manually.
 For most search engines you need to have some account for that.
-Like a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) which will tell you much interesting things about your website and your readers.
+Like a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) which will tell you many interesting things about your website and your readers.
 Try it!

 = Can I change the sitemap name/URL? =

-No. The sitemap url that you manually submit to Google (if you are impatient) should be yourblogurl.tld/sitemap.xml The feed is also available via yourblogurl.tld/feed/sitemap
+No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be yourblogurl.tld/sitemap.xml but if you have the Default option set the feed is only available via yourblogurl.tld/?feed=sitemap.xml (notice the `?feed=`)

 = I see no sitemap.xml file in my server space! =